 Sales roles are all about numbers: customer retention, lead acquisition, feedback percentages, sign-up rates, and more.
 The common denominator here is data that can be used to measure your impact.

-Use metrics that are self-explanatory in terms of how they benefitted the organization.
-Again: If a recruiter has to ask basic questions to get through your resume, they won’t.
+Numbers show how you tangibly benefitted the organization via digital outreach.
+Again: If recruiters have to ask basic questions to get through your resume . . . they won’t.

 Here are a few examples of solid digital sales metrics:

-- Generated digital marketing campaigns directed towards target audience via Hootsuite, drive 167+ clicks and AppStore visits
+- Generated digital marketing campaigns directed toward target audience via Hootsuite, driving 167+ clicks and AppStore visits

 - Increased net profits by 12% and surpassed $350K sales incentive targets